codemismatch/rubylearning/content/pages/tutorials/writing-own-ruby-methods.md

     url: /tutorials/ruby-names/
 ---

-> Adapted from Satish Talim's “Writing Own Ruby Methods” lesson.
+> Adapted from Satish Talim's "Writing Own Ruby Methods" lesson.

 Defining a method is as simple as wrapping logic between `def` and `end`.
 The last evaluated expression becomes the return value, so you rarely need an explicit `return`.